How to write a TOP mark Persuasive Writing Piece?

 Engaging Introduction

 The opening paragraph must capture the reader’s attention while clearly presenting the thesis.
-Example:
+Here are some examples:

 "The rise in global temperatures is not just an environmental concern; it is a threat to humanity’s very survival.
 Without immediate action, the effects of climate change will be irreversible."